tajjour/balanceU/README.md

 **BDD Test:**
 The team completed  BDD tests using Cucumber and Selenium.
 See cucumber folder under src/test/java/com/harvard/group3/cucumber.

 **Unit Tests**: See various test classes under src/test/java/com/harvard/group3.
-(New tests are all in CourseClassTest.java.)
+(New unit tests are all in CourseClassTest.java.)

 **Continuous Integration Solution & Continuous Deployment Solution:** See Part 3, above.
 We are still using Jenkins to automatically run tests, build, and deploy to the server.

 **How to View Working Software:** [Link to working build.](http://ec2-35-162-120-2.us-west-2.compute.amazonaws.com:9090/)

 **Sprint Review Rehearsal:** Conducted on 12/11.

+**Post-Sprint-Review Changes** will be added by Product Owner after official sprint review.

 ##Sources